 1876 - The city's first medical school opens, quickly followed by a rival.
 Six physicians and a student are arrested for robbing graves to obtain bodies to study.
 Copied from 1000 TO 1900 Millennium milestones in Fort Wayne in the archives of The News-Sentinel newspaper.

-1876, January 1 - Protection Engine and Hose Company Fire Station fire - Fire Police CIty County Federal Credit Union calendar.
+1876, January 1 - Protection Engine and Hose Company Fire Station fire from the Fire Police CIty County Federal Credit Union yearly calendar.

 1876, March 7 - Alexander Graham Bell receives a patent for the telephone.
 March 10, 1876 he made the first phone call—to his assistant Thomas Watson who was waiting in the next room.
 See The Library of Congress notebook entry.
 Eight months later, this "box" telephone is used to transmit sound between Cambridge and Salem, MA.
 Read more about this telephone and the transmission of sound here:http://s.si.edu/itQZG